ervinpepic/opstinaRozaje/wp-content/plugins/translatepress-multilingual/readme.txt

 == Changelog ==
+= 2.6.2 =
+* Fixed absolute paths not working in the Exclude Paths From Translation option
+* Fixed Pencil icon displayed in wrong positions on WP Forms in the Translation Editor
+* Added missing Sindhi language flag
+* When Marketing opt-in feature is enabled, list of active plugins is now included in the non-sensitive diagnostic tracking data
+* Updated logos for Profile Builder and Paid Member Subscriptions in the recommended plugins section

+= 2.6.1 =
+* Improved DOM parser to better handle HTML comments
+* Improved Database optimization tool's default operations

 = 2.6.0 =
 * Fixed some cases of 404 on translated pages for WooCommerce permalinks
 * Improved compatibility with RankMath